Kindergarten: Philippines

 Early childhood education was strengthened through the creation of the Early Childhood Care and Development Act of 2000 (Republic Act No. 8980).
 In 2011, the Department of Education disseminated copies of the Kindergarten Education Act through Republic Act No. 10157 making it compulsory and mandatory in the entire nation.
 As a provision in this law, children under five years old are required to enroll in a kindergarten in any public elementary school in the country.
-This is part of the implementation of the K-12 system in the Basic Education Curriculum.
-Until the start of implementation of K-12 curriculum on June 6, 2011, upon making Kindergarten became mandatory, education officially started at the elementary level, and placing children into early childhood education through kindergarten was optional.
+Education officially started at the elementary level, and placing children into early childhood education through kindergarten was optional until June 6, 2011, when Kindergarten became compulsory which served as a requirement for the implementation of the K–12 curriculum and process of phasing out the 1945–2017 K–10 educational system on April 24, 2012, as part of the K–12's 9-year implementation process.